GraceHeron/itscharli/README.md

 ![](README_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

 Cutesy polar plots of the albums.
 It’s kind of a fingerprint of each album.
-Pop 2, Charli and how i’m feeling now are more similar to each other than Charli’s first three albums.
+‘Pop 2’, ‘Charli’ and ‘how i’m feeling now’ are more similar to each other than Charli’s first three albums.
+Growth?
+Stagnation?
+Found her niche?
+Either way I will eat it up.

 ![](README_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->